-8.A.
-Player substitutions can be completed only:

-8.A.1. after a goal and before the substituting team has signaled readiness; or

-8.A.2. to replace injured players, replace players with illegal equipment (7.D.3), to resolve an incorrect personnel violation (9.C.1B.3.a), or to replace a player removed due to misconduct (2.C.2, C3.B.6 Appendix B).
-In this case, the opposing team may substitute a like number of, or fewer, players.
+- 8.A.
+Player substitutions can be completed only: - 8.A.1. after a goal and before the substituting team has signaled readiness; or - 8.A.2. to replace injured players, replace players with illegal equipment (7.D.3), to resolve an incorrect personnel violation (9.C.1), or to replace a player removed due to misconduct (2.C.2, C3.B.6).
+In this case, the opposing team may substitute a like number of, or fewer, players. - 8.B.

-8.B.
 Substitutions are not permitted following a re-pull call, unless in accordance with 8.A.2.